QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     typeof(fc)

-This is significant because such information is detected by the compiler
+This is significant because such information is detected by the compiler.

 Timing
 ^^^^^^^^^